Enigma Variations

-In naming his theme "Enigma", Elgar posed a challenge which has generated much speculation but has never been conclusively answered.
-The Enigma theme is widely believed to involve a hidden melody.
+In addition to the miniature depictions of his friends, Elgar said that the main theme, which he called "Enigma", referred in some way to a larger, unspecified theme.
+By doing so he posed a challenge that has generated much speculation but has never been conclusively answered.
+The Enigma theme is widely believed to involve a hidden melody, although some commentators have taken it to represent an abstract idea rather than a musical theme.